AhmadAkramDev/AhmadAkramDev/README.md

 ## 💡 Interests

-I am committed to staying updated with the latest technologies in Flutter and mobile app development.
-I enjoy exploring AI innovations, mathematics, and solving complex problems.
-Continuous learning and sharing knowledge within the developer community remain my core values.
+I am passionate about keeping up with emerging technologies, particularly in Flutter development.
+My interests include critical thinking, AI, mathematics, and contributing to open-source projects within the developer community.

 <!--